Stiivi/entigen/README.md

 * `class_file` – file with classes of specified entities

 `__init__` – method takes one argument per entity property and then assigns it to the corresponding instance variable.
+If a variable is composite, such as list, and has a default value, then the default value is assigned within the method, not in the argument list.

 `__eq__` – method takes other object, then compares whether the other object is of the same subclass as the entity.
 All properties of the entity are compared